graphframes/graphframes/docs/user-guide.md

 from graphframes.examples import Graphs g = Graphs(sqlContext).friends()  # Get example graph

-# Select subgraph based on edges of type "follow"
+# Select subgraph based on edges "e" of type "follow"
-# pointing from a younger user to an older user.
+# pointing from a younger user "a" to an older user "b".
 paths = g.find("(a)-[e]->(b)")\
   .filter("e.relationship = 'follow'")\
   .filter("a.age < b.age")